-Vitamin D Vitamin D is often referred to as our universal guardian, but can require supplementation since it is nearly impossible to get adequate amounts from diet alone.
-It is also known as the “sun vitamin” because it can be synthesized in the skin from exposure to sunlight.
+Vitamin D is often referred to as our universal guardian, but can require supplementation since it is nearly impossible to get adequate amounts from diet alone.
+It is also known as the “sunshine vitamin” because it can be synthesized in the skin from exposure to sunlight.
 Many people are not only deficient in vitamin D in winter, but all year round.

 Whenever possible, I recommend getting your vitamin D from sunshine.
 Spending fifteen minutes, two to three days a week in the noon sun, with most of your body exposed (no sunblock), is a good way to increase your levels naturally unless you are elderly or dark-skinned, in which case you may require even more exposure.
 Individuals over age 65 may require up to three times more time in the sun to make an adequate supply of vitamin D. Since all of us are biologically different, this advice will vary, but it’s a good starting place.